Altai-man/Kasatou-sources/README.md

 Other
 ===============

- I'm greatly thank to Ktan32 for his Kataba engine - it was help me to get on with web-development.
+ I'm greatly thankful to @Ktan32 for his Kataba engine - it was help me to get on with web-development.
+Also I really appreciate @Ordy's help - his default design for Kasatou engine is simple yet really pleasurable.